kelloggm/object-construction-checker/fse-2021/README.md

 median of these five runs, on the machine the paper describes.
 This script took ~2 hours to run on our hardware.

-#### Ablation study (section 8.2)
+#### Ablation study (section 7.2)

-There are three scripts that run the ablation study: one for each benchmark program.
+There are four scripts that run the ablation study: one for each benchmark program.
 Each is named `*-ablation.sh`, where `*` is the name of the benchmark.

 Running one of these scripts produces 6 numbers: for each variant, the number of new warnings introduced when running in that configuration and the number of old errors that are no longer issued.
-For each variant, the entry in Table 3 is the difference of these (`no-lo` is the "without LO" column; `no-ra` is the "without RA" column; `no-af` is the "without CO" column).
+For each variant, the entry in Table 3 is the difference of these (`no-lo` is the "without LO" column; `no-ra` is the "without RA" column; `no-af` is the "without CO" column) summed with the number of false positives produced by the full checker (i.e. these scripts measure the number of **extra** false positives).
 These scripts take about 3 times the normal compilation time for the benchmark to run, which can make them expensive (especially for hadoop, which will take 45+ minutes); see the "wall-clock time" column of Table 1 and multiply by 3 for an estimate.